 Generally, when you receive Covered Health Services from a Network provider, you pay less than you would if you receive the same care from an Out-of-Network provider.
 Therefore, in most instances, your out-of-pocket expenses will be less if you use a Network provider.
-Depending on the geographic area and the service you receive, you may have access through UnitedHealthcare's Shared Savings Program to Out-of-Network providers who have agreed to discounts negotiated from their charges If you are approved your notification will tell you the approval date.
-If you had services prior to the approval date.
-The Gap Exception will not apply, and you will be responsible for the cost(s).

 If you choose to seek care outside the Network, the Plan generally pays Benefits at a lower level.
 You are required to pay the amount that exceeds the Eligible Expense.
 The amount more than the Eligible Expense could be significant, and this amount does not apply to the Out-of-Pocket Maximum.
-You may want to ask the Out-of-Network provider about their billed charges before you receive care.
+You may want to ask the Out-of- Network provider about their billed charges before you receive care.